-The Partnership produced a Regional Transport Strategy (2015-2025) and a supporting business plan for 2017-18.
+The Partnership has a 10 year Regional Transport Strategy (2015-2025) in place which is due to be refreshed in 2019.
+A supporting business plan for 2018-19 outlines the planned travel and transport projects to be delivered by the Partnership for the next year.
 While the strategy sets out the long-term objectives of the Partnership, revenue funding is generally only confirmed for the forthcoming financial year.
 This therefore challenges the Partnership's ability to agree detailed long-term plans and objectives.